Resilience Ed

 4. How is this program free for schools?

-• Grants (e.g., Positive Behaviors Grant, Title IV Safe Schools).
+• Resilience Ed is funded by grants (e.g., Positive Behaviors Grant, Title IV Safe Schools).

 • Donations from local organizations.